Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

-# Running the Project with Docker
+# Running the API with Docker

-To run this project using Docker, follow the steps below:
+To run this api using Docker, follow the steps below:

 ## Prerequisites